 - 1 cup (4 ounces) shredded cheddar cheese

-- 3. Sprinkle half of the chow mein noodles into a greased shallow 2-qt. baking dish.
+- 1. In a skillet, brown beef.
+Drain and set aside.
+In a large saucepan or another skillet, saute potatoes, celery, carrots, green pepper and onion in butter for 5 minutes.
+Add water; cover and simmer for 10 minutes.
+Add soup and cooked ground beef; mix well.
+Sprinkle half of the chow mein noodles into a greased shallow 2-qt. baking dish.
 Spoon meat mixture over noodles.
-Cover and bake 20 minutes.
-Top with cheese and remaining noodles.
+Cover and bake at 350° for 20 minutes.
+Top with the cheese and remaining noodles.
 Bake, uncovered, 10 minutes longer or until heated through.
 Yield: 8 servings.

 Reviews for Church Supper Hot Dish

 "Great old fashioned recipe..
 Older recipes didn't have many spices, especially when serving to a group..
 There are many add in's to try..[email protected]"

 "I did as others suggested and added some spices.
 I added minced garlic and seasoned salt to the vegetables.
 As another person said, I don't think this is quite 8 servings.
 Probably more like 6.
 Next time I will dice the potatoes, not slice them.
 I may also try using vegetable broth instead of water (to give it a bit more flavor).
 The chow mein noodles and the cheese really made this good.
 I may even add more cheese next time.
 A good base recipe, but does need some tweaking, so 4/5 stars.
 I served this with fresh biscuits.
 This will be great for cold nights."